2009–10 Albanian floods: Detailed information

-Albanian army rescuers and villagers pass by a convoy of trucks pushed to the side of the road by flood water on the outskirts of Bahcallek, near the city of Shkodra, Sunday, January 10, 2010.

 As a result of this increasing rainfall, the Drin river flow has been rapidly raising which has augmented the water level in three hydroelectric power lakes as reported by the DREF operation (International Federation's Disaster Relief Emergency Fund).
 Authorities were forced to release water from these lakes increasing the flooding situation in the Shkodër and Lezhë areas.
 Some initiatives have been put into place to help this situation such as the Red Cross Society of Albania, which plans on assisting 2,200 families with necessary basic food items lasting for three months.

 The affected areas are parts of North western Albania with one primary hit zone being Shkodër, 120 km away from the capital Tirana – located right beneath the three hydroelectric power lakes of Fierzë, Koman and Vau i Dejës.
 After being forced to release water from the dikes, the water flow grew to 2,450 m3/s while the maximum capacity is only 800 m3/s.

 The Albanian government declared it a "natural disaster" on 5 January 2010 when the flooding displaced thousands of people.
 The Shkodër District reached a critical situation as the water level on main roads entering into the region reached one meter and reached two meters inside the village of Berdices.
 The overflow of water alienated the city from national road access and cut communication with the town.

 The Albanian government has used the army and police forces to help remove residents using boats and military vehicles.
 The Emergency Commission at Shkodër on 8 January 2010 reported an increase in the number of evacuations to 3,572 persons with 98% being accommodated by relatives.
 The government claimed that another 16,000 – 20,000 individuals need to be evacuated as more bad weather was predicted for the future.